Abel Tasman Coast Track

 Medlands Bay is only 8 minutes walk from Bark Bay.
 From here it’s a steady climb up to Southern Heads ridge which overlooks Sandfly Bay.

-From Southern Heads ridge it’s a down hill walk to Water Falls River swing bridge.
-It’s a 47 metre long suspension bridge.
-From the swing bridge it’s an 80 metre climb up to the next ridge, the hardest climb of the day, just enough to get a sweat up and work off the flat white and rather large slice of carrot cake with yogurt icing, I knew I should’ve bought two pieces.
+From Southern Heads ridge it’s a downhill walk to Water Falls River swing bridge.
+It’s a 47-metre long suspension bridge.
+From the swing bridge it’s an 80-metre climb up to the next ridge, the hardest climb of the day, just enough to get a sweat up and work off the flat white and rather large slice of carrot cake with yoghurt icing, I knew I should’ve bought two pieces.

 Isn’t this, the bay of your dreams!
-Its call Frenchman’s Bay and it’s stunning.
-If we had more time we would have liked to walk down to the bay.
+It’s called Frenchman’s Bay and it’s stunning.
+If we had more time, we would have liked to walk down to the bay.
 The track to the bay is at the top of the ridge after you’ve climbed up from the swing bridge.
 Be careful one track runs out to a lookout only.

-Dropping down the last ridge there is this fantastic view of Torrent Bay and to top it off they even built us a seat to take the weight off our weary feet.
+Dropping down the last ridge, there is a fantastic view of Torrent Bay and to top it off they even built us a seat to take the weight off our weary feet.

-At 4.20pm we arrived at Torrent Bay, we were pleased that we had time up our sleeve to site down and rest up a bit before the water taxi arrived to take us back.
-Even though our legs were a bit tired the other side of the inlet got the better of us so we went to investigate.
+At 4.20 pm we arrived at Torrent Bay.
+We were pleased that we had time up our sleeves to sit down and rest up a bit before the water taxi arrived to take us back.
+Even though our legs were a bit tired, the other side of the inlet looked fascinating and got the better of us, so we went to investigate.

-There were more people on this side of the inlet than the ocean probably because the tide was out making it hard for the boaties to get in and out.
-If you were travelling further south down the track you can save a lot of time by crossing this inlet at low tide.
-You can’t quite see it from this photo but there are 3 meters posts stuck in the sand marking the way across.
+There were more people on this side of the inlet than the ocean, probably because the tide was out making it hard for the boaties to get in and out.
+If you were travelling further south down the track, you could save a lot of time by crossing this inlet at low tide.
+You can’t quite see it from this photo, but there are 3-meter posts stuck in the sand marking the way across.

-Beautiful golden sandy beaches are guaranteed, if you can spend more time in the Abel Tasman National Park, try not to rush.
+Beautiful golden sandy beaches are guaranteed.
+If you can spend more time in the Abel Tasman National Park we recommend you do so, try not to rush.
 Appreciate the full beauty of the park, before the park turns in to a tourist mecca.